A Hoare lea production. Discover more at hoarelea.com

 The widely welcomed Bio Diversity Net Gain guidance has placed a much needed emphasis on just how we balance

 development with the natural world, ensuring habitats are left in measurably better states than they were before development.
-It’s a bold ambition and couldn’t come soon enough, but what's included in the guidance is how noise from these developments – through construction and beyond are affecting the natural world.
+It’s a bold ambition and couldn’t come soon enough, but what's not included in the guidance is how noise from these developments – through construction and beyond are affecting the natural world.
 It’s a serious area for concern

 and one that is entirely within our control to mitigate against.